A new Gaia census of OB associations within 1 kpc: Comparison with other catalogues

 \subsection{General OB associations}

 The membership of historical OB associations was originally compiled in \citet{Humphreys1978} and \citet{BlahaHumphreys1989}.
-The most recent analysis of this catalogue was conducted by \citet{MelnikDambis2020}, where they identified 2007 out of the 2209 historical OB association members in \textit{Gaia} DR2 \citep{GaiaDR2}, including 1990 of those with \textit{Gaia} DR2 astrometry and 262 within $\sqrt{X^2+Y^2} <$ 1 kpc.
-The results of our crossmatch with this catalogue are displayed in Table \ref{CompCatalogues}, with only 80 members in common.
-This is unsurprising given that previous papers (e.g. \citealt{Quintana,Chemel2022,Quintana2023}) have shown that most historical OB associations are probably asterisms without sufficient kinematic coherence.
-Half the between our catalogue and theirs correspond to Ori OB1 members in \citet{MelnikDambis2020}, but we also recover 12 members from the historical Cep OB3, as well as 6 members from Vela OB2, 5 members from Ara OB1a and 4 members from Per OB2.
+The most recent analysis of this catalogue was conducted by \citet{MelnikDambis2020}, where they identified 1990 out of the 2209 historical OB associations containing \textit{Gaia} DR2 astrometry \citep{GaiaDR2}, including 262 within $\sqrt{X^2+Y^2} <$ 1 kpc.
+The results of our crossmatch with this catalogue are displayed in Table \ref{CompCatalogues}, with only 89 members in common.
+Nearly half of the overlap (39 out of 89) between our catalogue and theirs correspond to Ori OB1 members in \citet{MelnikDambis2020}, but we also recover 9 members from the historical Cep OB3, as well as 6 members from Vela OB2 and Collinder 121, 5 members from Cyg OB7 and Ara OB1a and 4 members from Per OB2.
+Out of the 173 remaining stars from \citet{MelnikDambis2020}, 90 successfully crossmatch with our catalogue of OB stars from \citetalias{Quintana2025}.
+This is unsurprising given that previous papers (e.g. \citealt{Quintana,Chemel2022,Quintana2023}) have shown that most historical OB associations are probably asterisms without kinematic coherence and contaminated by foreground and background members.